How To Build A Healthy Relationship That Supports Your Mental Health

 What is love?

 Love may feel intuitive.
-However, it is often a complex emotion that's been extensively researched by psychologists and neurologists alike.
-Several notable psychologists have developed theories to explain love and what it means in our lives.
+However, it is a complex emotion that's been extensively researched by psychologists and neurologists alike.
+Several notable psychologists have developed theories to explain love and what it means in our lives, while neuroscience researchers have examined some of the physical impacts of love:

 Regardless of what the science says, many people have some idea of what love looks like to them.
 Finding love may not be only about finding the right person for you but also choosing to act in a way that helps love grow in the relationship.